 As Folly Beach’s only Irish pub, you can expect the place to be brimming with the luck-o-the-Irish.
 Named after Dublin, Ireland’s Guinness Brewery, you can enjoy over 20 draught beers, traditional Irish dishes, and their special frozen Irish coffee.
 Upstairs you can usually find live music any time of year, including during their St. Patrick’s Day festivities.

-Typically held the week before St. Patrick’s Day, party-goers can fill their bellies with choices from several food vendors while they fill their ears with live music.
+Party-goers can fill their bellies with choices from several food vendors while they fill their ears with live music.
 They even have a little something for the kiddos, in the form of bounce houses, balloons, and face painting.

 Don’t let the palm trees fool you—beach goers appreciate those orange beards and pots o’ gold as much as any of the Irish folk.
 Nearly 30,000 people crowds the streets and sidewalks each year to celebrate all things Irish.
 The Main Street parade kicks off the day’s festivities, followed by live music on multiple stages, kiddie rides, games, food, drinks, and other vendors.